OpenJML/openjml.github.io/tutorial/OldAndOrdering.md

 ---
-title: JML Tutorial - Method Specifications:old clauses and clause ordering
+title: JML Tutorial - Method Specifications: old clauses and clause ordering
 ---

 We have introduced a few kinds of method specification clauses so far.
 In fact there are many more, though most are not widely used: